onera/Cassiopee/Connector/doc/source/Connector.rst

         Parameter depth is the number of layers of interpolated points to be set.
         If depth > 0 the fringe of interpolated points is set outside the blanked zones, whereas if depth < 0, the depth layers of blanked points are marked as to be interpolated.
-        If dir=0, uses a directional stencil of depth points, if dir=1, uses a full depth x depth x depth stencil:
+        If dir=0, uses a directional stencil of depth points, if dir=1, uses a star shape stencil, if dir=2, uses a diamond stencil.
         Blanked points are identified by the variable 'cellN'; 'cellN' is set to 2 for the fringe of interpolated points.
         If cellN is located at cell centers, set loc parameter to 'centers', else loc='nodes'.